336 S. State Street,

-Opened in 1917 as a venue for vaudeville and motion pictures, near the corner of S. State Street and W. Van Buren Street, the Rialto Theatre could seat over 1,500.
+The Rialto Theatre opened in 1917 as a venue for vaudeville and motion pictures, near the corner of S. State Street and W. Van Buren Street.

 The theatre was designed by the architectural duo of Marshall & Fox, who also designed the earlier legitimate Blackstone Theatre (now the Merle Reskin), the Blackstone Hotel and, later, Chicago’s famed Drake Hotel.

-Later called the Loop End Theatre and from September 1, 1944 the Downtown Theatre, it later reverted back to the Rialto Theatre name and closed December 31, 1953.
+From November 7, 1931 it was renamed Loop End Theatre presenting vaudeville & movies.
+From September 1, 1944 in was the Downtown Theatre, it later reverted back to the Rialto Theatre name and closed December 31, 1953.

 It was demolished in January 1954.
 It was replaced by a handful of small one-story retail stores (“taxpayers”), which in turn were also torn down in the late-1980’s/early-1990’s, replaced by Pritzker Park, which is on the site today.